-- Its strong rural character (the 'small, picturesque, archetypal 'Devon' farmland'). - The pastoral character of the landscape and its strong landscape pattern produced by well-managed, dense beech hedgerows. - The special qualities of the Blackdown Hills AONB, particularly its isolated and unspoilt rural character and diversity of landscape patterns. - Open extensive views from elevated ground. - The historic parkland estates. - Valued naturalistic habitats including rough pasture, wet heathland, stands of gorse and bracken and Carr woodland. - Locations within close proximity to Exmoor National Park, whose special qualities include striking views out of the protected landscape and a sense of remoteness, wildness and tranquillity.
+- Its strong rural character (the 'small, picturesque, archetypal 'Devon' farmland'). - The pastoral character of the landscape and its strong landscape pattern produced by well-managed, dense beech hedgerows. - The special qualities of the Blackdown Hills AONB, particularly its isolated and unspoilt rural character and diversity of landscape patterns. - Open extensive views from elevated ground. - The historic parkland estates, including the Grade II Knightshayes Court. - Valued naturalistic habitats including rough pasture, wet heathland, stands of gorse and bracken and Carr woodland. - Locations within close proximity to Exmoor National Park, whose special qualities include striking views out of the protected landscape and a sense of remoteness, wildness and tranquillity.